 Half of the project falls under City of Toronto capital funding, and half is contributed by the Federal Government.
 More information is available on the Federal Government’s website.

-Most bike lanes will not affect on-street parking.
-On some segments, parking studies have been conducted and public feedback will be sought to determine if parking demand can be met with the inclusion of dedicated bikeways.
+Most bike lanes do not affect on-street parking.
+On some segments, parking studies were conducted and public feedback was sought to determine if parking demand can be met with the inclusion of dedicated bikeways.

-No. All new cycling facilities will be constructed within the City’s right-of-way.
+No. All new cycling facilities were constructed within the City’s right-of-way.

 Will the bike lanes be cleared of snow?